 - Ion goes forward to the EAA Edge server as origin.

-- Meanwhile, the EAA Connector establishes a connection the the internal website, dev.company.com.
+- Meanwhile, the EAA Connector establishes a connection to the internal website, dev.company.com.

 - At the same time, the Connector also establishes an outgoing 443 connection with the EAA Edge server.
 That connection gets “stitched” together with the connection from Ion, forming the seamless connection.